Global Cleantech Innovation Programme

-The GCIP has been transforming the way we address the most pressing environmental challenges of our time, and is now a global programme making impact in 8 countries around the world.
+The GCIP has been transforming the way we address the most pressing environmental challenges of our time, and is now a global programme making an impact in 8 countries around the world.

-Between 2014 and 2016, cumulative the GCIP received almost 3000 applications in the 8 countries of operation, and over 580 startup companies were selected as semi-finalists and benefited from the Accelerator’s training and mentoring programme, as well as the exposure to investors and the media.
+Between 2014 and 2016, cumulatively the GCIP received almost 3000 applications in the 8 countries of operation, and over 580 startup companies were selected as semi-finalists and benefited from the Accelerator’s training and mentoring programme, as well as the exposure to investors and the media.
 In 2016, the GCIP was conducted in 7 countries with 1385 applications received, of which 235 startup ventures were selected as semi-finalists.
 The number of applications in 2015 increased by 62.5% compared to 2014, and again in 2016 a 33% increase in applications was recorded compared to 2015.
 This shows the growing visibility and interest in the GCIP.

 Global Cleantech Innovation Index